-What kind of tools and skills do I need
+What kind of tools and skills do I need?

 I am not a handyman at all but let you know how easy this was, I built it in my apartment with a hand saw and a drill.

-First thing I did was removed the lid, super easy.
+The first thing I did was removed the lid, super easy.
 I then measure the inside of the lip, then I went a bought a 4X8 board.
 Measured it and made the cuts.

 Then I used construction caulk and glued the collar down to the freezer.
 I put the lid on the top with some weight to hold it down for 8 hours.
 Then I screwed the lid to the back, and it held perfectly!
-I was impressed with my self, but I wasn’t done yet.
+I was impressed with myself, but I wasn’t done yet.
 I had to make the holes for the tap lines.

 I also made the same size hole for the Co2 line on the side, my plan was to a male shank on both ends to make that work.